 Figure 8.
 Time series' of sediment accumulation on SedPods and composition at nine sediment trap locations in Faga'alu Bay, related to suspended sediment yield from the watershed (SSY) and mean monthly significant wave height (MMSWH in m).
 “P” indicates SedPod and location ID’s (ex.
 2A) correspond to sediment trap locations in Figure 1.

 Figure 9.
-Time series' of sediment accumulation in simple tube traps and composition at nine sediment trap locations in Faga'alu Bay, related to suspended sediment yield from the watershed (SSY) and mean monthly significant wave height (MMSWH in m).
+Time series of sediment accumulation in simple tube traps and composition at nine sediment trap locations in Faga'alu Bay, related to suspended sediment yield from the watershed (SSY) and mean monthly significant wave height (MMSWH in m).
 “T” indicates Tube and location ID’s (ex.
 2A) correspond to sediment trap locations in Figure 1.
 Coral health thresholds related to sediment accumulation in tubes from Erftemeijer et al. (2012) are included for reference only.

 Figure 10.
 Correlations between total sediment accumulation vs SSY, Waves.